TSKVenkat/strive-ui/docs/README.md

 ### Getting Started

-Start here if you're new to Strive UI.
+Start here if you're new to Pulse UI.
 These guides will help you install the library, understand its architecture, and implement your first components.

 ### Component Patterns

-Strive UI implements three powerful component patterns:
+Pulse UI implements three powerful component patterns:

 1. **Headless Components** - Separate logic from presentation for complete styling freedom
 2. **Compound Components** - Flexible composition with context-based state sharing